Towards cultural democracy: Promoting cultural capabilities for everyone

 - Dr. Anna Bull, Lecturer in Sociology, University of Portsmouth (formerly, Researcher, Department of Culture, Media & the Creative Industries).

-The report was commissioned by the Cultural Institute at King’s.
+The report was supported by the university's Culture team.